nheron/droolsonboarding/gettingStarted/first_rule_language_element.md

 #  First Rule Language Element

 ## What is a rule ?
-In the previously created project, we are going to add a new drl file (drl = drools rule language) to do so, select src/main/ressources/rules and right click new/other
+In the previously created project, we are going to add a new drl file (drl = drools rule language) to do so, select src/test/rules and first create a package called lesson1 and the a rule file called "lesson1".

 ![](drools/lesson1_fig0.png)
 and the select rule Drools/Rule Resource